• Skip to main content

 • Another way to strain the lavender buds would be to use a French press, I love using it when making tea!

-• While warming up the milk on the stove, be sure not to let it come to a boil.
+• While warming up the milk on the stove, be sure NOT to let it come to a boil.
 Watch carefully and remove from the heat once it gets steamy.

 What kind of milk to use?